CADTutor: The best free help for AutoCAD on the web

 To set Offset back to the default, use the same sequence but enter S for "Source".

-Monday's tip was by JBullseye74
+Today's tip is by JBullseye74

 AutoCAD's Spell Checker